 Office of Health Services.
-The Office of Health Services encompasses programs and services from the Department of Public Health, the Department of Mental Health and the Division of Health Care Finance and Policy.
+The Office of Health Services encompasses programs and services from the Department of Public Health and the Department of Mental Health.
 Their goal is to promote healthy people, families, communities and environments through coordinated care.
-The departments work in unison to determine that individuals and families can live and work in their communities self sufficiently and safely.
+The departments work in unison to determine that individuals and families can live and work in their communities self-sufficiently and safely.
 The following are a few examples of programs and services provided by this office: substance abuse programs, immunization services, early intervention programs, environmental health services, youth violence programs, supportive housing and residential services for the mentally ill of all ages, and emergency and acute hospital services.
-The Division of Health Care Finance and Policy works to improve the delivery of and financing of health care by providing information, developing policies and promoting efficiency that benefit the people of the Commonwealth.